dzdanilzykov/Mailspring-Apple-Theme/README.md

+This fork was created to fix problems on linux.
+There are 2 versions to choose from, one with standard window control buttons and whitesur, which matches perfectly with the whitesur gtk theme, which features modified window control buttons.
+See screenshots on the page.

 This Mailspring theme is based on Apple Mail (iMail/iCloud Mail)

 Only tested on linux gnome.
 Whitesur